The United Kingdom is made up of four countries, namely, England, Scotland, Wales and Northern Ireland. It is an island nation in northwestern Europe.

 English, Welsh, Gaelic, Irish

-- Haggis (Scottish pudding of sheep’s heart, liver, lungs, onions, oatmeal, spices and some stock)
+- Haggis (sheep’s stomach stuffed with sheep’s heart, liver, lungs, onions, oatmeal, spices and some stock)

 - Sticky Toffee Pudding